• Skip to primary navigation

 • Bestmark – This might be my favorite company to use.
 They seem to have a lot of different secret shops pop up every once in a while.
 They also pay you twice per month, so you don’t have to wait long to get your reimbursement.
 Their interface looks pretty good too (as you’ll learn when you start doing these secret shopping jobs, a lot of these websites look terrible).

 • Presto InstaShops – This website (and mobile app) is where you’ll find a ton of secret shops.
 Presto, as far as I can tell, is sort of an aggregator for secret shops from a bunch of other companies that all use the same underlying interface.
-What you can do is use Presto to check out the shops that are near you, then you’ll need to sign up for each individual company that appears on the Presto website.
+What you can do is use Presto to check out the shops that are near you, and then you’ll need to sign up for each individual company that appears on the Presto website.
 As an example, I’ve been using the following companies that I found from Presto, with the first two companies accounting for the bulk of my restaurant secret shops:

 • Reality Based Reports